rinivarg/cLBT/README.md

   <summary>Click to expand</summary><br>

 1) **Screen:** It is recommended to use a screen that is at least 15" in size and is placed 2 feet away (depending on the size of your screen).
 3) **Hand:** Use the right (or left) hand.
 It is advisable to use the hand which you think is proficient at using the computer mouse.
-Stroke surviovrs use their less-weaker hand.
-The other hand must rest on the lap.
+Stroke surviovrs use their less-weaker hand while the other hand rests on the lap.
 2) **Mouse:** It is recommended to use a wired or wireless mouse to use the pen tool instead of the trackpad of a laptop.
 Press and hold the left mouse key to activate the pen tool.
 Wait for the crosshairs to appear before you begin.
 4) **Instructions:** Must include the following elements:
 	- For each horizontal line in half by drawing a small vertical line through each line as close to its center as possible.